cshum/imagor/README.md

         S3 safe characters to be excluded from image key escape

   -s3-loader-bucket string
         S3 Bucket for S3 Loader.
-Will activate S3 Loader only if this value present -s3-loader-base-dir string
+Enable S3 Loader only if this value present -s3-loader-base-dir string
         Base directory for S3 Loader -s3-loader-path-prefix string
         Base path prefix for S3 Loader

   -s3-storage-bucket string
         S3 Bucket for S3 Storage.
-Will activate S3 Storage only if this value present -s3-storage-base-dir string
+Enable S3 Storage only if this value present -s3-storage-base-dir string
         Base directory for S3 Storage -s3-storage-path-prefix string